GNS-Science/nzshm-documentation/docs/guidelines/setup_a_cloudfront_distribution.md

 ## Cache Invalidation

 This is typically relevant to the **Kororaa** and **Weka** Single Page Apps (SPA).
-Immeidiately after each new deployment it it advisable to invalidate the assocatied distribution (using `/*`).
+Immeidiately after each new deployment it is advisable to invalidate the assocatied distribution (using `/*`).
 This helps to keep all the subcomponebts of the application 'in sync'.
-Without this sometimes rather odd errors can occur because of mixed components= versions.
+Without this sometimes rather odd errors can occur because of mixed component versions.

 By contrast: